IsaiahSama/Fight-Parade/Dev-Guides/UI.md

 - Stat Window
 - General Options

-## Battle Options
+## Action Options

-Battle options are the battle related tasks that Players will have access to progress through the game.
+Action options are the action related tasks that Players will have access to progress through the game.
 These options are currently:

 - Quest